atusmk2/yasumi/README.md

 Changelog
 =========
+v0.1.7 - Rebalancing drop chances, now at 1/200 from normal enemies.
 v0.1.6 - Fixed issue with GlobalItem's leftover data.
 v0.1.5 - Added Resetter item, now you can get your upgrades back by applying this on upgraded items.
 Crafted using 2 mana crystals on any workbenches.
 v0.1.4 - Added config to set maximum upgrade limit post-Moon Lord.